 - They can be combined with other dishes or incorporated into various recipes.

-Marinara sauce may be made using a pre-made tomato sauce as a base, but it usually has more ingredients and can be prepared entirely from scratch.
+Marinara sauce may be made using a pre-made tomato sauce as a base, but it usually has other ingredients and can be prepared entirely from scratch.
 On the other hand, pizza sauce is a simpler form of tomato sauce.

 Another significant distinction lies in the cooking method.
 Pizza sauce is typically uncooked before being spread on pizza and is only cooked when the pizza is baked.
-Marinara sauce is prepared, cooked, and blended, making it ready to serve without further cooking.
+Marinara sauce is prepared, cooked, and blended, making it ready to use without further cooking.

-Lastly, the way these sauces are used also differs:
+The way these sauces are used also differs:

 - While pizza sauce is added before cooking, the marinara sauce can be added afterward.